nanocurrency/nano-docs/readme.md

 `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`

-You can also install MkDocs to serve using the following:
+You can also install MkDocs with Python 3 to serve using the following:

 ```
 pip install -r requirements.txt